Ιωάννης Θεμ. Τσουχλαράκης

 Arkadiou.

 He was main contributor in the grand event for the commemoration of the 60 years since the Battle of Crete, which was organized by the Pancretan Union in May 2001 at the Panathenian Stadium.
-The event was attended by 70.000 spectators and many VIPS (Konstandinos Stefanopoulos, Konstandinos Simitis, Konstandinos Mitsotakis, Mikis Theodorakis, Evaggelos Venizelos and many others.)
+The event was attended by 70.000 spectators and many VIPS.

 He presented and commended on the programme of the event which was organized by the Panhellenic Federation of Cretan Unions in December 7th 2003 in the Mansion of the Old Parliament in commemoration of the 90 years completion since the Union of Crete and Hellas.